ivy-llc/ivy/docs/partial_source/contributing/12_docstrings.rst

 .. _`Array API Standard`: https://data-apis.org/array-api/latest/
 .. _`spec/API_specification/array_api`: https://github.com/data-apis/array-api/tree/main/spec/API_specification/array_api

+All functions in the Ivy API at :code:`ivy/functional/ivy/category_name.py` should have full and thorough docstrings.
+In contrast, all backend implementations at :code:`ivy/functional/backends/backend_name/category_name.py` should not have any docstrings, on account that these are just different instantiations of the functions at :code:`ivy/functional/ivy/category_name.py`.

 In order to explain how docstrings should be written, we will use :code:`ivy.tan` as an exemplar.

 Firstly, if the function exists in the `Array API Standard`_, the we start with the corresponding docstring as a